Udit365/MATLAB-Essentials/MATLAB Basics (Markdown Files)/Matrix In MATLAB.md

 5. Logarithimic Operations on a Matrix
 6. Exponential Operations on a Matrix
 7. Determinant of a Matrix
+8. Transpose of a Matrix
-8. Inverse of a Matrix
+9. Inverse of a Matrix
-9. Eigen Values & Eigen Vectors of a Matrix
+10. Eigen Values & Eigen Vectors of a Matrix
-10. Matrix Addition, Subtraction & Multiplication
+11. Matrix Addition, Subtraction & Multiplication
-11. Elementwise Matrix Multiplication & Division
+12. Elementwise Matrix Multiplication & Division

 Now, let's create two `(4 x 4)` sqare matrix from the previously created `(4 x 6)` matrix to perform the above operations.